khinthidasan/PNP-sensors-working-with-arduino/README.md

 Sensor Output :
-Output is the voltage between 24V or Zero
+The output is the voltage between 24V or Zero.
-When the sensor receives the reflection from the refector, the output becomes 24V with 1023 analog signal When there is an obsacle between the sensor and the refector, the output becomes 0V with 0 or random number analog signal
+The output becomes 24V with 1023 analog signal when the sensor receives the reflection from the refector.
+The output becomes 0V with 0 or random number analog signal when there is an obsacle between the sensor and the refector.